Manifold Temperature Sensor Replacement

 What is the Manifold Temperature Sensor all about?

 The computer will determine the density of the air and adjust the fuel flow to meet that.
-Depending on the make and model you drive, your car may have more than one manifold temp sensor.
+Your car may have more than one manifold temp sensor depending on the make and model you drive.
 For instance, if you have a split manifold, you’ll have a sensor for each part.
 Like all other sensors on your car, the manifold temp sensor is subject to high heat and wear and tear.
 Electrical problems such as shorts and broken wires augment the list of potential troubles.

 Keep in mind: